Ming campaign against the Uriankhai: Aftermath

-The campaign concluded with the capture of Naghachu and his horde of 240,000 people, their families, and their domesticated animals.
-Naghachu, his 6500 officers, and their families were sent to Nanjing.
-In the period after his surrender to the Ming, Naghachu was given a marquisate with a stipend of 2000 piculs of grain, an estate of public fields in Jiangxi, and a mansion in Nanjing.
+The campaign concluded with the capture of Naghachu and his horde, their families, and their domesticated animals.
+Naghachu, his 6,500 officers, and their families were sent to Nanjing.
+In the period after his surrender to the Ming, Naghachu was given a marquisate with a stipend of 2,000 piculs of grain, an estate of public fields in Jiangxi, and a mansion in Nanjing.
 He ultimately died (probably due to his excessive alcohol consumption) near Wu-ch'ang on 31 August 1388 and was buried outside Nanjing.

-Bolstered by this successful campaign, the Hongwu Emperor ordered General Lan Yu to lead 150,000 men on a military campaign against Toghus Temur, the Mongol Khan, culminating in the Ming victory over the Mongol horde at the Battle of Buir Lake in 1388.
+Bolstered by this successful campaign, the Hongwu Emperor ordered Lan Yu to lead 150,000 men on a military campaign against Toghus Temur, the Mongol Khan, culminating in the Ming victory over the Mongol horde at the Battle of Buir Lake in 1388.

+Zhu Quan, Prince of Ning, would be stationed at Daning and take command of the four fortresses.